CHill-Three/arduino.github.io/README.md

 <!-- Arduino -->
 ## Arduino Starter Projects <a name="Arduino Starter Projects"></a>
-This is a list of my completed projects from the starter projects from Elegoo's Arduino manuel
+Arduino is an educational C-programming platform resource designed for users to create and/or modify electronic system designs.
+This is a list of my completed projects from the starter projects derived from Elegoo’s Arduino manuel.

 <!-- Project 1: Blink (SUB-PARA) -->
 ### Project 1: Blink <a name="Project 1: Blink"></a>